Hali57/html_forms/README.md

-A basic html form that regesters new students.
+A basic html form that registers new students.